ShaneMcGowan/zen/README.md

 # Zen - An absolutely scuffed JavaScript framework for the common man
 This is a learning exercise for myself and

-## Zenstagram
-An instagram clone, the premier sample application for the Zen framework

 ```TypeScript
 export class Route {